Jony635/Commando-1985-NES-Edition_v2/README.md

-﻿# Commando
+﻿# Commando (LEVEL 2)

 This is a class project made by 4 students of the "design and development of videogames" degree from Terrassa (Catalonia/Spain).
 The objective of the project is to recreate the arcade game Commando the more accurately possible.
+Between all the groups most of the game will be developed, but our group only covers the 2nd Area and its secret rooms.

 ##Description